 The disciplinary action rate (or rate of agreement) is the rate at which the Chief of Police imposes discipline when the CRB recommends it.
 Local Law 1 of 2012 requires the CRB to report to the public the number of times that the Chief of Police imposed disciplinary sanctions when the CRB sustained an allegation against an officer and recommended discipline.
-Out of the 13 cases involving sustained findings by the CRB in 2015, the Chief of Police provided responses to seven of the cases.
-In the seven responses received from the Chief of Police, no discipline was imposed.
-However, since the CRB did not receive all of the Chief's required responses in 2015, the CRB is unable to fulfill this public reporting obligation.
+Out of the 18 cases involving sustained findings by the CRB in 2017, the Chief provided the CRB with 12___responses.
+The Chief agreed with 2 Findings of the CRB in cases with hearings held in 2017 and one (1) Officer was "addressed sufficiently" and the others Officers where not disciplined because it was "well outside the window during which disciplinary actions may be initiated."
+The CRB received a total of 18 response letters from the Chief for cases filed in 2015-2017.
+However, since the CRB did not receive all of the Chief's required responses in 2017, the CRB is unable to fulfill this public reporting obligation.